JoyHak/QuickSwitch/README.md

 - The ability to shorten the displayed path and cut the path from either side *(left or right)* has now been added.

 ###### Extended support for XYplorer:

 - If you open a Rapid Access Folder or a virtual path (Rapid/Music, Downloads), it can be displayed instead of the full path.
 - The menu will display the paths from all open folders starting from the current one.
 Previously, only 1 path was displayed.
     ​

 #### TODO

+- Autohotkey v2 port
 - AutoSwitch on clipboard change
 - drag and drop any file field
 - get all File Explorer QTTabBar tabs